 Given that these section and Part 43 apply only to aircraft with an airworthiness certificate, these sections will not apply to the applicant.
-Maintenance will be accomplished by the operator pursuant to the flight manual and operating handbook as referenced in the attached manuals and per the manufacturer's recommendations.
+Maintenance will be accomplished by the operator pursuant to the flight manual and operating handbook as referenced in the FOM attached as confidential See Exhibit 1.
 An equivalent level of safety will be achieved because these small UASs are very limited in size and will carry a small payload and operate only in areas for limited periods of time.
 If mechanical issues arise the UAS can land immediately and will be operating from no higher than 400 feet AGL.
-The operator will ensure that the UAS is in working order prior to initiating flight, perform required maintenance, and keep a log of any maintenance performed.
+As provided in the FOM the operator will ensure that the UAS is in working order prior to initiating flight, perform required maintenance, and keep a log of any maintenance performed.
 Moreover, the operator is the person most familiar with the aircraft and best suited to maintain the aircraft in an airworthy condition to provide the equivalent level of safety.
-The FAA has granted exemptions for similar operations in Exemptions 11062, 11063, 11064, 11065, 11066, 11067 and 11080.
+The FAA has granted exemptions for similar operations in Exemptions 11062, 11213, 11360 and 11447.